 What is a Process in Linux?

 In Linux, a process is an instance of a running program.
-Each process has its own memory space, system resources, and a unique Process ID (PID) the kernel assigns.
-Processes can be applications, system services, or background tasks essential for the operating system’s functionality.
+Each process has its own memory space, system resources, and a unique Process ID (PID) that the kernel assigns.

 Suggested read: Introduction to Bash For Loops: A Beginner’s Guide

-What is Killing a Process in Linux?
+What is Meant by Killing a Process in Linux?

-Killing a process in Linux refers to terminating or stopping a running program forcefully.
+Killing a process in Linux means terminating or stopping a program forcefully.
 This action is often necessary when a process becomes unresponsive, consumes too many system resources, or needs to be stopped for maintenance or security reasons.
-Linux provides several methods to kill processes, ranging from graceful termination signals to forceful stops.

 When you kill a process, you’re essentially sending a signal to that process, instructing it to terminate.
 The most common signal used for this purpose is SIGTERM (signal 15), which allows the process to perform cleanup operations before exiting.